UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 ## Summary

 Classification algorithms use one or more quantitative variables to predict the value of another categorical variable.
-In particular, the $K$-nearest neighbors algorithm does this by first finding the $K$ points in the training data nearest to the new observation, and then returning the majority class vote from those training observations.
+In particular, the K-nearest neighbors algorithm does this by first finding the $K$ points in the training data nearest to the new observation, and then returning the majority class vote from those training observations.
 We can tune and evaluate a classifier by splitting the data randomly into a training and test data set.
-The training set is used to build the classifier, and we can tune the classifier (e.g., select the number of neighbors in $K$-nearest neighbors) by maximizing estimated accuracy via cross-validation.
+The training set is used to build the classifier, and we can tune the classifier (e.g., select the number of neighbors in K-nearest neighbors) by maximizing estimated accuracy via cross-validation.
 After we have tuned the model, we can use the test set to estimate its accuracy.
 The overall process is summarized in {numref}`fig:06-overview`.